terraform-google-modules/terraform-google-utils/README.md

 # terraform-google-utils

-This module provides a way to get the shortnames for given GCP region(s).
+This module provides a way to get the shortnames for a given GCP region.
 For example, "us-central1" becomes "usc1".
+This module also always outputs a map for every region, which allows you to do multiple at once.

 This module does not communicate with GCP in any way.